 Device implementations MAY omit a microphone.
 However, if a device implementation omits a microphone, it MUST NOT report the android.hardware.microphone feature constant, and must implement the audio recording API as no-ops, per Section 7.
 Conversely, device implementations that do possess a microphone:

-- MUST report the android.hardware.microphone feature constant - SHOULD meet the audio quality requirements in Section 5.3 - SHOULD meet the audio latency requirements in Section 5.4
+- MUST report the android.hardware.microphone feature constant - SHOULD meet the audio quality requirements in Section 5.4 - SHOULD meet the audio latency requirements in Section 5.5 device implementations:

 7.3.
 Sensors